 Because laboratory-grown diamonds are essentially chemically and optically the same as their natural counterparts, traditional gemological observations and old-style “diamond detectors” are not able to tell them apart.
 Identification at a professional gemological laboratory or using sophisticated devices developed by GIA and other organizations are the only reliable methods to separate them from natural diamonds.
 In other words, your jewelry purchases should always be from an educated, trusted source.

-As a private jeweler, I have partnered with the finest lab-gown dealers in existence and would be honored to present diamonds to you.
-I strongly recommend viewing diamonds side-by-side, natural vs. lab-grown so you can make an informed selection.
+As a private jeweler, I have partnered with the finest lab-grown dealers in existence and would be honored to present diamonds to you.
+I strongly recommend viewing diamonds side-by-side, earth-grown vs. lab-grown so you can make an informed selection.
 You really cannot detect the difference.
-The simple fact of the matter is that lab-grown stones look and act just like natural diamonds.
-One, however, is a billion or more years old, and the other produced in a human-controlled environment.
+The simple fact of the matter is that lab-grown, like earth-grown, are both crystallized carbon.
+One is a billion or more years old, and the other is grown in a human-controlled environment.
 With my gemological expertise and years of experience, I will help you make an informed decision that feels right for you.
 Our lab-grown and natural diamonds are accompanied by GIA laboratory certificates.

 Of course, I still offer, and always will, beautiful natural diamonds responsibly sourced from reliable, conflict-free suppliers.
 100% nature made.
 To some, this will remain the desired choice in diamonds.
 Mother Nature at her best.